Resources for anti-racism education

 The Book of Negroes, by Lawrence Hill

 Based on a true story, award-winning novelist Lawrence Hill depicts the journey of Aminata, a young girl abducted from her village in Mali.
-After a dangerous journey on a slave ship to North America, she is caught in a cycle of slave work in various American towns.
+After a dangerous journey on a slave ship to the U.S., she is caught in a cycle of slave work in various U.S. towns.
 Aminata eventually becomes a part of the abolitionist movement to free enslaved peoples.
 This book exposes the terrifying reality of slavery in the 1700s.

 The Inconvenient Indian: A Curious Account of Native People in North America, by Thomas King

-The Inconvenient Indian is a personal meditation on what it means to be “Indian” in North America.
-Thomas King explains how pop culture and history books have shaped our notions of Indigenous identity.
+The Inconvenient Indian is a personal meditation on what it means to be “Indian” in the U.S. Thomas King explains how pop culture and history books have shaped our notions of Indigenous identity.

 Trouble I've Seen: Changing the Way the Church Views Racism, by Drew G.I.
 Hart

 “What if all Christians listened to the stories of those on the racialized margins?
-How might the church be changed by the trouble they've seen?”
+How might the church be changed by the trouble they’ve seen?”
 In this enlightening book, Drew G.I.
-Hart examines how white faith leaders have turned a blind eye to racial injustice in North America.
+Hart examines how white faith leaders have turned a blind eye to racial injustice.
 He urges white Christians to examine their institutions when it comes to racial equity and offers concrete practices for churches to seek solidarity with the oppressed.

 White Jesus: The Architecture of Racism in Religion and Education, by Alexander Jun, Tabatha L. Jones Jolivet, Allison N. Ash, Christopher S. Collins